Nasrullah-khan-Aly/HTML2/README.md

 # HTML2
-This is the code for beginners HTML .
+This is the code for beginners HTML . <br>
+Nasrullah-khan